webix-hub/gitbook-webix-jet/getting-started.md

 ## How to Start

-To begin with, you should grab the app package from [https://github.com/webix-hub/jet-start/archive/master.zip](https://github.com/webix-hub/jet-start/archive/master.zip) and unpack it locally.
+To begin with, you can grab the app package from [https://github.com/webix-hub/jet-start/archive/master.zip](https://github.com/webix-hub/jet-start/archive/master.zip) and unpack it locally.
 After that, run the following commands in the target folder \(this assumes that you have _Node.js_ and _npm_ installed\):

 ```text
 npm install